Courtney Nevin: Hammarby IF

-Loan to Leicester City
+Leicester City

-In January 2023, Nevin joined English Women's Super League club Leicester City on loan until the end of the season.
+In January 2023, Nevin was loaned to English Women's Super League club Leicester City until the end of the season with an option to buy.
+In July of that year, Nevin joined Leicester City as a permanent transfer.
+In July 2025, the club confirmed that Nevin departed at the conclusion of her contract.

+Malmö FF

+On 1 August 2025, Nevin returned to Sweden, signing with Damallsvenskan side Malmö FF on a three-year contract.
+Nevin scored her first goal for the club on 18 October 2025 in a 4–1 away win over Djurgårdens IF.

 International career

 Youth

-In August 2016, Nevin was called up by Ante Juric to the 23-player squad for the 2017 AFC U-16 Women's Championship qualifiers, contested in Vietnam by Australia's under-17 squad.
+In August 2016, Nevin was called up by Ante Juric to the 23-player squad for the 2017 AFC U-16 Women's Championship qualifiers, contested in Vietnam by Australia's under-17 squad (Junior Matildas).
 In their opening match, Nevin scored nine goals in a 28–0 victory over Palestine.
 She played also in the 8–0 victory over Iraq and scored her 10th goal of the qualifiers in a 6–0 victory over Vietnam.
 She was one of the players who excelled at the games, finishing second on Australia's goalscorers, behind Sofia Sakalis who scored 11 goals.

-In June 2018, Nevin was called up by Leah Blayney to Australia's under-20 squad who competed at the 2018 AFF Women's Championship in Indonesia against senior teams from the ASEAN Football Federation.
+In June 2018, Nevin was called up by Leah Blayney to Australia's under-20 squad (Young Matildas) who competed at the 2018 AFF Women's Championship in Indonesia against senior teams from the ASEAN Football Federation.
 In the group stage, she played in the 7–0 victory over Malaysia and in the 4–2 defeat to Thailand.
 Australia qualified for the knockout stage from the second place in the group, and Nevin scored the second goal in the 4–2 victory over Vietnam in the semi-final and also played in the final which Australia lost 3–2 to Thailand.
 In October 2019, Nevin was once more called up by Blayney, this time for the 2019 AFC U-19 Women's Championship squad.
 She played in all five games of the tournament: a 5–1 defeat to North Korea, a 3–1 victory over Thailand in which she scored the third goal from a free kick, a 1–0 victory over Vietnam, a 7–0 loss to Japan in the semi-finals, and a 9–1 loss to South Korea in the third place match.